-The cold and snow in the Northeast and Midwest is getting frustrating to say the least.
+The cold and snow in the Northeast and Midwest are getting frustrating, to say the least.
 Money Conscious consumers should be aware that because of the extreme and extended cold, energy prices are expected to increase.
 Gas is above $100, up from $5 not long ago.
 Propane was up 70% from Friday to Tuesday to $2.45.
 This puts a tank of propane between $100 to $200.
 While much of these costs won’t be passed to consumers, some of them will.
 This is a nice way to start a budget for the new year.

 As always, budget accordingly.
 Upcoming heating and electric bills may be higher than usual even for the winter.
-How can you mitigate the affects of the cold weather on your wallet?
+How can you mitigate the effects of the cold weather on your wallet?
 Here are some suggestions:

 - Install storm windows correctly – Incorrectly installed storm windows or having no storm windows can let a lot of money go out the window (no pun intended)

 - Install weather stripping – This is vinyl or rubber stripping installed around tops of doors and windows with nails or staples.
 Though they don’t look pretty, they’ll do the trick until something more aesthetically pleasing can be installed during warmer weather.

 - Install door sweeps – These are the rubber strips we often see at the bottom of doors.
 They help make the door flush to the floor and ensure money isn’t going out the door (pun intended).

 - Add window shrink covering – This is like Shrinky Dinks for adults.
 Remember those?
 Place the specialized plastic sheets over your windows and shrink them to size with a blow dryer.
 The view and sun aren’t obstructed, but the cold is.